artemsheludko/flexible-jekyll/_posts/2022-12-28-cyclystic-case-study.markdown

 ![Monthly Over/Under 60 Min Counts By Rider Type]({{site.baseurl}}/assets/img/cyclistic-Rides-Over-Under-60-Min.png)

-Clearly only as small subset exceed 60 minutes and most of them are casual riders.
+Clearly only a small subset exceed 60 minutes and most of them are casual riders.
 This of course makes sense as very few members using bikes for commuting are going to need the bike for more than an hour.
 Joyriders and aspiring cyclists would be more apt to exceed an hour for fun or a city tour perhaps.

 It would be interesting to check customer information to see how many casual riders fit into more of a tourist category.
 One way of checking this would be to check zip codes on the billing credit card.
 Something to think about.

 #### Where Are People Starting and Stopping Their Ride?

-Lastly, just out of curiosity, the vast majority of rider just pick up a bike off the street and get going.
+Lastly, just out of curiosity, the vast majority of riders just pick up a bike off the street and get going.
 That's clearly the most convenient option for most.
 The most popular station for casual riders is the Streeter Dr & Grand Ave station, while member's seem to like Kingsbury St & Kinzie St for their start and stop.
 This is informative to see which stations are frequented the most, but more important to ensure thats bikes are everywhere around the city for anyone to start a ride.

 ![Top Ten Station Counts By Rider Type]({{site.baseurl}}/assets/img/cyclistic-Top-Ten-Start-End-Stations.png)